 Most of those best practices are still subjective and contingent on various factors like location, industry, types of products or services.

 Finding a Mentor

 Another complementary approach is the reverse-engineering best practices from other competitors on the market (especially the smaller ones at the beginning).
-During a careful discovery session, it may outline various areas that would increase your traffic, sales, or user base accordingly – such as relying on particular social media networks, focusing on specific keywords for your content, optimizing your content and marketing channels based on established industry practices.
+During a careful discovery session, it may outline various areas that would increase your traffic, sales, or user base accordingly – such as relying on particular social media networks, focusing on specific keywords for your content, and optimizing your content and marketing channels based on established industry practices.

-Basically, people who are ready to start their own business would benefit from entrepreneurship resources.
+Basically, people who are ready to start their own businesses would benefit from entrepreneurship resources.
 Those who have already decided to jump right in, who are often clueless in various areas, looking for help on forums, via available resources, and experimentation through their target audience and first prospects are most often helpful.

 There is still a tiny portion of inexperienced business owners who pulled it off right off the bat.
-It was mostly luck combined with the right logical attitude and understanding of the landscape – which is a form of a gift to some extent.
+It was mostly luck combined with the right logical attitude and understanding of the landscape – which is a form of gift to some extent.

 6. Strategizing Your Initial Sales and Client Acquisition

 I would suggest four alternatives that still work in 2020.

 Going freemium may attract smaller businesses and different types of customers that would testify for you in your portfolio.